BotWithUs/BwuWiki/docs/Scripts/Combat/Boss Scripts/Aki Zamorak/index.md

 ![Spells And Prayers Settings](SpellsAndPrayersSettings.png)

 > **Auras Settings**
-> - I recommand Equilibrium if using Occultist's ring if not Mahjarrat
+> - I recommend Equilibrium if using Occultist's ring if not Mahjarrat

 ![Auras Settings](AurasSettings.png)

 > **Healing Settings**
-> - I recommand 55 For brews / 50 for foods / 90 for excalibur
+> - I recommend 55 For brews / 50 for foods / 90 for excalibur

 ![Healing Settings](HealingSettings.png)